syedhassaanahmed/HttpScraper/README.md

 HttpScraperApp
 ==============

-Cross-platform Xamarin App which targets UWP, Android and iOS;
+Cross-platform XamarinForms App which targets UWP, Android and iOS;

 - A single button to run the requests simultaneously.